department-of-veterans-affairs/ascent-base-ami/vault-aws-auth/README.md

 - Add access and secret key for Vault to use to communicate with AWS API, at a minimum vault will need access to ec2:describeInstances.
 	> vault write auth/aws/config/client secret_key=\<secret key\> access_key=\<access key data\>

-- Create a role for AWS ec2 login.
+- Create a Vault role for AWS ec2 login.
 This example restricts authorization to ec2 instance owned by our account, and issues tokens that last for 24 hours.
 Token ttl will need to match the time period set in the aws auth timer systemd unit.
 	> ./vault write auth/aws/role/ssh-login auth_type=ec2 bound_account_id=\<our aws account id\> policies=default,authorized_keys_read ttl=24h

 ## On the EC2 instances

 - EC2 instance will need an instance profile that allows it to describe ELB resources in order to discover the Vault ELB.

-- A vaultuser account is created, this account manages the vault token and nonce, and runs the SSH Authorized Users command.
+- A vaultuser OS account is created, this account manages the vault token and nonce, and runs the SSH Authorized Users command.
 The aws_auth.sh script that performs the aws auth is run at system boot and every 24 hours following; this allows a new token to be obtained as the existing token expires.

-- SSH daemon configuration is changed to disallow AuthorizedKeysFile and use an AuthorizedKeysCommand script that checks presented key agains the Vault authorized_keys endpoint for the specified OS user.
+- SSH daemon configuration is changed to disallow AuthorizedKeysFile and use an AuthorizedKeysCommand script that checks presented key against the Vault authorized_keys endpoint for the specified OS user.
 There is fallback access via the ec2-user and the key that was specified during instance creation.

 ## Login process